-Candidate C is a 2020 State Representative candidate.
-In December of 2019, a special election is called for this office.
+Candidate C is a 2022 State Representative candidate.
+In September of 2021, a special election is called for this office.
 Candidate C wants to qualify for the special election but does not want to transfer the petitions already signed to the special election.
 Candidate C may accomplish this by filing a new Form DS-DE 9 and opening an entirely separate campaign depository for the special election.
-Candidate C must start anew with contributions and petition gathering for the special election while maintaining the former campaign account opened for the general election.
-Candidate C may not use the funds or petitions gathered in the special election for the subsequent general election.
+Candidate C must start anew with contributions and petition gathering for the special election while maintaining the former campaign account for the general election.
+Petitions for the special election must be signed by voters within the district only.
+Candidate C may not use the funds or petitions gathered

-Candidate D is a 2022 County Commission candidate.
+Candidate D is a 2024 County Commission candidate.
 The incumbent for that office resigns to run for another office.
-The office will now appear on the 2020 ballot for a term to end in 2022.
-Candidate D may transfer their petitions to the 2020 election or keep them for the 2022 election.
-However, to retain the petitions for the 2020 election, Candidate D must open a separate campaign account for the 2020 election.
+The office will now appear on the 2022 ballot for a term to end in 2024.
+Candidate D may choose the following options: